LoopKit/loopdocs/docs/nightscout/overview.md

 ### Temp Basals

 Your current basal profile is automatically updated to Nightscout whenever it is changed by Loop.
 The dashed blue line represents the scheduled basal profile.
 The solid blue lines indicate the actual basal amounts set for a given time...so as Loop sets temp basals higher or lower than your scheduled basal rate.
-If the graph and Loop pill do not agree, you should should believe the Loop pill.
+If the graph and Loop pill do not agree, you should believe the Loop pill.

 ### Predicted BG